vshah181/SpectralFunctions/README.md

     0.00 0.00 0.00 G
     0.10 0.10 0.00 M
 In this example, there are 200 kpoints in total and we go along the X - $\Gamma$ - M direction

+### NOTE:
+The python script requires numpy and matplotlib to work properly.